enveloophq/enveloop-blog/articles/email-monitoring-with-enveloop.md

 Happy sending!

+### Try Enveloop!

-### Try Enveloop!Enveloop is [**free to get started**](https://app.enveloop.com/) and you can build out and send you first template in under 5 minutes!
+Enveloop is [**free to get started**](https://app.enveloop.com/) and you can build out and send you first template in under 5 minutes!
 Storing all your message code, design, and provider integrations in your app is an anti-pattern.
 Enveloop helps you send better messages and allows you to easily delegate messaging to others on your team!